TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 * **What did you do?**

 *Everyone* can tell you *exactly* what they were going through when they suffered the problem you think you might be able to solve.
 They can tell you in extreme detail, and you should ask for it.
 Take them back to the last time they experienced the problem, and ask questions that help them replay the experience.
 Even "what did you have for breakfast that day?"
 Or "how was the commute that day?
 Were you on time for work?"
 Anything to put them back there, and then they can walk you through the whole timeline of **the problem** from start to finish.
-(Note, it quite often starts before they think it did, too).
+(Note, said timeline often starts before everyone thinks it did, too, when you get into it).

 Just ask the question people can answer easily, and truthfully.
 And then ask them to replay further scenarios where the problem might have happened slightly differently.
 And then ask three or four more people.
 Not only will you then have a good handle on the problem to solve, but you'll have also heard your market describe it *in their words*, too.

 ### Jobs To Be Done

 Another helpful approach is to analyse the *jobs people are trying to do*, or *the struggles they are having*, and not *the people themselves*.
-Putting people at the middle of the analysis is the more traditional approach from marketing, and is enshrined in things like Personas etc, but it can mask the problem if your not careful.
+Putting people at the middle of the analysis is the more traditional approach from marketing, and is enshrined in things like Personas etc, but it can mask the problem if you're not careful.
 So put people's jobs, or their *struggles*, front and centre - you'll still learn everything you need to know about the person when you do.

 This readjustment has a name: the *Jobs To Be Done* framework (JTBD).
 There's a lot of overlap between JTBD and Product / Market Fit.
 Part of JTBD is to think in terms of customers "hiring" or "renting" your product to solve a problem, rather than buying it outright.
 This really helps in the Digital Realm, where the barriers to competitors building the app that's going to disrupt your long-standing products into oblivion are low.
 Your current customers are only "hiring" your product for as long as it's the best solution, and when a brighter young thing comes along, they'll fire it.
 Life can be so cruel.